Flooding closes roads in West Otago, Southland

 "Our roading team advises that River Rd, Kennedy Rd and Saleyards Rd are also affected by flooding, but are passable with care."

-A culvert has washed out on Omutu Road in Gropers Bush as a result of heavy rain and flooding, the Southland Disrict Council advised this afternoon.
+A culvert has washed out on Otumu Road in Gropers Bush as a result of heavy rain and flooding, the Southland Disrict Council advised this afternoon.

 An Environment Southland spokesperson said water levels in the region would remain high this week.